interfacevisionblog/interfacevisionblog.github.com/_posts/2014-09-18-design-javascript-and-homoiconicity.md

 If you are creating a language, and remove parameterized sub-routines as the core abstraction for communication of data between sub-routines, you end up with a Homoiconic language.

-The fundamental datatypes (messages) take the place of parameterized sub-routines and passing of information between sub-routines becomes an inherent part of the data-structure you create when programming.
+The fundamental datatypes (messages) take the place of parameterized sub-routines and passing of information between messages becomes an inherent part of the data-structure you create when programming.

 ## Javascript and Homoiconicity